martinj96/Ada2017/project/README.md

 2. Interactive map with markers pinpointing the geographical locations where there was an armed conflict episode in the period 1989-2016
 3. Network diagram visualising a graph structure of interconnected nodes which represent conflicted sides
 4. Integration of all data, plot statistics in one interactive platform

-Note: In order to win in interactivity we are considering using Leaflet directly, as a framework, but this will require tweaking the code.
-Leaflet provides more interactivity, but will cost us some flexibility in data manipulation, as it used with JavaScript and not Python.
-This is the reason why we didn't proceed to building the final version of the maps as we still want to take some time to weigh the pros and cons of this visualization choice.

 # Contributions